Ben-Voris/Hunters-Island-2025/docs/README.md

      elevation from map. -->
 ### 2025-08-08T17:59:40-05:00 (48.06107, -91.56269) 1297 feet: Camp on Canadian Point

-Oh God, the bugs.
+Oh God, the bugs last night.
 We've been lucky that they're not nearly as active in the morning.

 ![Royce and canoe.
 Camp on Moose Bay of Basswood River 2025-08-08 06:56](./attachments/202508080656-000.jpeg "Royce and canoe.
 Camp on Moose Bay of Basswood River 2025-08-08 06:56")